Khadr case: Timeline of key events

 Jan.
 2010: The Supreme Court of Canada rules Canada has violated Khadr's Charter rights by participating in illegal interrogation methods.
 It says the federal government must be given a chance to rectify Khadr's plight.

 April 2010: Khadr's defence team rejects a plea-bargain offer from U.S. military prosecutors that would have forced him to serve his sentence in a U.S. prison.

 July 2010: Khadr tries to fire his three American lawyers, including a court-appointed military lawyer, saying he has no chance at a fair trial.
 A judge later refuses to allow it.

 Oct.
-2010: Omar Khadr trial begins at Guatanamo Bay, at the age of 23.
-He faced five war crimes charges, including one in the murder of Special Forces Sergeant First Class Chris Speer, who died in a grenade attack when Khadr was 15.
+2010: Khadr trial begins at Guatanamo Bay.
+Now 23, he faces five war crimes charges, including one in the murder of Special Forces Sergeant First Class Speer.

 Khadr pleads guilty to five war-crimes charges, as part of a deal that guaranteed he would serve no more than eight years in prison, and would be eligible for transfer to a Canadian prison after serving 12 months of his sentence.